 Regarding size, an expat would have to consider the intended day-to-day usage of the car.
 Naturally, a family of four or five will require more space than a single expat.

 When it comes to the make of car, do consider that purchasing a car make with little representation in South Africa will make it difficult to service.
 In addition, it will mean that spare parts will be expensive and may need to be sourced from abroad.

-Unfortunately, given the high rates of theft from cars in South Africa, one added amenity to look for when car-shopping is smash-and-grab protection.
-This film protects the windshield and windows against smash-and-grabs, which may occur while cars are stopped at traffic lights.
+Unfortunately, given the high rate of theft from cars in South Africa, one added amenity to look for when car-shopping is smash-and-grab protection.
+This film protects the windscreen and windows against smash-and-grabs which may occur while cars are stopped at traffic lights.
 Most higher-end cars come already equipped with smash-and-grab protection, but if not, it can be added later.